 The Christmas tree in the square is sent every year from Norway, as a thanks for Britain's help during World War II (probably ironically).
 The fourth plinth in the square was originally intended for a statue of William IV but the money ran out.
 It is now the temporary home of some contemporary sculpture or other.
 The statue of Charles I is the oldest bronze statue in Britain and was hidden by a brazier who had been ordered to melt it down during the interregnum.
 All distances in London are measured from it.

 Despite its Monopoly price, it is unlikely that it is possible to buy or rent residential property here, despite an old music hall song that states "I Live in Trafalgar Square".
 Previously famous for its pigeons, feeding the birds was outlawed here at the beginning of the 21st century and with the use of a trained hawk, the square is now virtually pigeon free.

 Fenchurch Street is the oldest of the stations on the Monopoly board, but unless you have to pass through it, it's one of those places you've heard of and never been to.
 It is the only mainline terminal in London that has no underground, which is why nobody knows where it is.

 Long having been a cheap laugh for Londoners hearing tourists pronouncing it wrongly, Leicester (pronounced Lester) Square is the heart of London's cinemaland and many red carpets have appeared over the years for premieres.
-The Odeon is the largest cinema in the UK, and at the time of writing this is undergoing redevelopments.
+The Odeon is the largest cinema in the UK, and was redeveloped in 2018 and reopened with eyewateringly high ticket prices, even for the West End.
 It was the first cinema in Europe to have a digital projector.